-Staff must not access any content from the internet on personal device during school hours, on the school site, or on a school computer or device at any time that could bring the school into disrepute or that might lead a reasonable person to question the staff member's motivation or intentions.
+Staff must not access any content from the internet on personal device during school hours, on the school site, or on a school computer or device at any time that could bring the school into disrepute or that might lead a reasonable person to question the staff member's motivation or intentions

-If staff become aware of misuse by another member of staff (in or out of school), they should escalate those concerns using the concerns and allegations against staff (including supply teachers, volunteers and contractors) procedures.
+All staff are aware of their part in ensuring the DFE Filtering and monitoring standards and cyber security standards are upheld.
+If staff become aware of misuse by another member of staff (in or out of school), they must report those concerns using the concerns and allegations against staff(including supply teachers, third-party &self-employed staff, volunteers, contractors)procedures.
+These procedures now include adults from organisations or individuals using school premises procedures.